 Another difference in the comics is that Sir Reginald’s will states that the Academy are all to wear their original superhero outfits, and just after the ceremony a number of robots (explained to be the creations of an old Academy enemy; Dr Terminal) attack a nearby carnival, forcing the team into action.

 Although it’s clear throughout the show that Sir Reginald Hargreeves was far from an ideal (or even remotely good) parent, one thing we learn early on is that the show’s version of Hargreeves seemingly never gave up hoping that Number 5 would return.

-This stands as one of the more subtle changes, as Hargreeves was still a pretty bad parent generally, but does add a little more complexity to him, and his relationship with at least one of his children.
+This stands as one of the more subtle changes, as Hargreeves was still a pretty lousy parent generally, but does add a little more complexity to him, and his relationship with at least one of his children.

-A large thread of Number 5’s return to the past (or present depending on how you want to look at it) is him tracking down the owner of a prosthetic eye.
-He found the eye grasped in the hand of a dead Number 1 at some point after the apocalypse and decides that it must have a connection to whoever killed the Academy and began the apocalypse in the first place.
+A significant thread of Number 5’s return to the past (or present depending on how you want to look at it) is him tracking down the owner of a prosthetic eye.
+He found the eye grasped in the hand of a dead Number 1 at some point after the apocalypse and decided that it must have a connection to whoever killed the Academy and began the apocalypse in the first place.

-5’s investigation on the eye fuels much of his early story on the show, which is why it’s an interesting addition as the eye isn’t in the comics, with 5’s motivations simply being to stop the apocalypse any way he can.
+5’s investigation on the eye fuels much of his early story on the show, which is why it’s an interesting addition as the eye isn’t in the comics, with 5’s motivations merely being to stop the apocalypse any way he can.

 Hazel and Cha Cha Have Some Depth (and Faces)

-In the show however we spend most of our time with the duo whilst out of their masks (they even go as far as throwing them away at one point), and it’s safe to say that they are pretty significant characters in terms of the story and its development.
+In the show however we spend most of our time with the duo out of their masks (they even go as far as throwing them away at one point), and it’s safe to say that they are pretty significant characters in terms of the story and its development.
 In fact, the two are clearly one of the best parts of the show.